 - How financially stable is the company the coverage is coming from?

-There are probably a million more questions but for now we’re going to explain why Endurance is the best coverage provider.
+There are probably a million more questions, but we’re going to explain why Endurance is the best coverage provider for now.

 - Award-winning customer service: Endurance has been nominated (and won) countless awards and certifications for our customer service.
 We pride ourselves on providing service to our customers from the purchase all the way to when they are using their coverage.

-- Comprehensive coverage at the best price: When searching for coverage on your new or used vehicle, price is undoubtedly a factor.
+- Comprehensive coverage at the best price: Price is undoubtedly a factor when searching for coverage on your new or used vehicle.
 Smart drivers wishing to have every component under the hood protected with warranty coverage will pay somewhat more for their policy than somebody only wishing to protect a limited number of items.
 Endurance has options for every kind of driver.

 - Highest accreditations: Accreditation is the key to knowing if you are working with a reputable provider.
 The two most important accreditation that an extended car warranty company can receive include: